 Safety is our primary concern.
 CHWC is very focused on providing a safe, secure and protected environment.
 Any mission traveling overseas involves an element of risk and hazard but CHWC will take all the necessary precautions in order to ensure your physical and emotional safety.

-- Only designated “trouble shooters” or experienced adults are permitted to use power tools, and with goggles.
+- Workcampers are permitted to use power washers and drills but not power saws.
+Only designated “trouble shooters” or experienced adults are permitted to use power saws.

-- All participants should wear work boots or sturdy tennis shoes while at worksites (we prefer work boots!)
+- All participants should wear work boots or sturdy tennis shoes while at worksites.
 Sandals and any open-toe shoes are not permitted.

 - All participants are required to wear safety eye goggles while scraping paint and painting.
 Paint in your eyes, especially if you wear contacts, is very painful.
 To avoid dust, mini-cup facemasks should be worn in an attempt to avoid possible problems.